ignite/modules/x/claim/spec/01_state.md

 `InitialClaim` determines the rules for the initial claim, a portion of the airdrop that can be directly claimed without completing a specific task.
 The mission is completed by sending a `MsgClaimInitial` message.

-The structure determines if the initial claim is enabled for the chain, and what the mission is completed when sending `MsgClaimInitial`.
+The structure determines if the initial claim is enabled for the chain, and what mission is completed when sending `MsgClaimInitial`.

 ```protobuf
 message InitialClaim {